 A prenuptial agreement is a great way to protect both spouses in the event of a divorce.
 Sure, no one plans on getting divorced.
 But no one plans on their house burning down, crashing their car, or getting sick.
 For those unexpected events, everyone purchases insurance.
 A prenup is merely marriage insurance without a monthly premium.

 With all these benefits, it is crucial that engaged couples talk about creating a prenuptial agreement prior to marriage.
 Sitting down with a neutral third-party, like a mediator, is the perfect opportunity to discuss your agreement.

-For more information about prenuptial agreements, talk to our experienced Del Mar mediators at San Diego Family Mediation Center.
-Contact us at (858) 736-2411 to schedule your initial consultation.
+For more information about prenuptial agreements, contact our experienced Del Mar mediators at West Coast Family Mediation Center to schedule your initial consultation.